 A combination approach that employs as many sensory modalities as possible usually works best and seeing as reading often becomes a difficult area, a good proportion of intervention will also focus in that area.
 Learners with Auditory Processing Disorders (APD) find it difficult to isolate sounds within words and therefore require a structured intervention approach to overcome the difficulties.
 Language has to be taught in a flexible way using methods of reading by context, analogy and learners are trained in their listening skills.
 They will be trained to analyse, breakdown and chunk auditory information so that processing becomes easier and more fluent.

-Our learners work first individually and once a certain level of attainment is reached, they are placed in groups to increase motivation, learning outcomes and enjoyment.
+Our learners work first individually and once a certain level of attainment is reached, they can be placed in groups to increase motivation, learning outcomes and enjoyment.
 Our programmes are interesting and fun for learners because we use a combination of games and formal work throughout the intervention process.
-Learners can opt to attend a full day or hourly sessions.

 The root causes of high functioning learning difficulties is the variance within the cognitive processing domain.
 At Sri Rafelsia a combination approach is used to adapt and accommodate the unique learning abilities of our learners.
 This requires diagnostic and prescriptive teaching approaches designed to expand the learning, and creative opportunities of all learners.
 Phonological training is carried out where necessary and visual tracking is emphasised to facilitate structured, cumulative and sequential learning.